sashokbg/wlout/README.md

 ## Philosophy & Features

-- The tool's goal is to be a successor of the popular `xrandr` (tool for x11) and `wlr-randr` tools, but modernizing them.
+- The tool's goal is to be a successor of the popular `xrandr` (tool for x11) and `wlr-randr` tools, but with some modernization.
 - Autocomplete is a first-class citizen
 - Quality of life features like verifications when turning off last display etc